GeaucefStone/Secular_Democratic_Republic/contents/01B_constitution.md

 1. Composition: The Worker's Branch shall be a 500-member Congress of Labor.
 Its members shall be selected by annual sortition from the national roster of all working and retired citizens.

-2. Eligibility: Any citizen aged 18 or older, or 16 if graduated early, who is currently employed, self-employed, unemployed, or retired after a minimum of 10 years of workforce participation is eligible for selection.
+2. Eligibility: Any citizen aged 18 or older who is currently employed, self-employed, unemployed, or retired after a minimum of 10 years of workforce participation is eligible for selection.

 3. Civic Duty & Support: Service is a civic duty.
 Members shall receive a generous stipend and necessary resources to serve effectively.
 Their previous jobs will be protected upon their return.